rajdeepd/bosh-oss-docs/bosh/documentation/deploy_cf_vsphere.md

 1. ` cd cf-release`

-1. `bosh upload release releases/appcloud-82.yml`
+1. `bosh upload release releases/appcloud-106.yml`

 You'll see a flurry of output as BOSH configures and uploads release components.

 ## Create Cloud Deployment Manifest ##

-For the purpose of this tutorial, we'll use a sample [deployment manifest](./examples/dev124.yml)
+For the purpose of this tutorial, we'll use a sample [deployment manifest](../tutorial/examples/dev124.yml)

 Keep in mind that a manifest of this size requires significant virtual hardware resources to run.
 According to the manifest file, you ideally need 72 vCPUs, 200GB of RAM, and 1 TB of storage.
 The more IOPS you can throw at the deployment, the better.

 Use the BOSH CLI to set your current deployment.
 If you placed your deployment manifest yml in ~/deployments/dev124, run the following command:

 + `bosh deployment ~/deployments/dev124/dev124.yml`

+   `Deployment set to '/home/rajdeep/deployments/cloudfoundry_new.yml'`

 ## Deploy ##